ByteNinjaSmit/random-number-generator/ReadMe.md

 ```

 ### Notes:

-- Replace `your-username` in the Git clone command with your actual GitHub username or the URL of your repository.
 - Ensure your server (`server.js`) and client-side HTML (`index.html`) are correctly configured as per your project structure.

 This README.md file is structured to provide an overview of your project, setup instructions, and its purpose as a prototype for synchronized random number generation.
 Adjust and expand it based on your specific project details and additional features.